 The flexibility question comes up time and time again.
 Perhaps it is because social media, blogs and adverts for yoga always seem to depict someone in a very advanced pose.
-The sight of these experienced yogis can feel intimidating if you have never stepped onto a yoga mat.
-For some people, the idea that they are inflexible is a barrier to beginning a yoga practice.
-But should it be?

 Being flexible is not a prerequisite to being able to practice yoga.
 Flexibility is a benefit of consistent practice.

 You need to have a consistent yoga practice of at least 3 x per week to see results in your flexibility and strength.